joinpursuit/8-0-quiz-questions-project/git.md

 # Why Not Git and What are the Alternatives?

-- It can be challenging to learn and doesn't track renames
+- Git can be challenging to learn and does not track renames
 - Its terminology sometimes conflicts with other VCSs

 ## Alternatives: